 As the Design District continues to expand to the west over the next few years into the new and old Trinity Districts that abut the Trinity River, look for more residential and mixed-use development.

 Entertainment options have diversified with the recent addition of a bowling alley and plans for a large outdoor entertainment facility on Irving Blvd.
-Long term plans originally called for a boutique hotel and the District will finally host their first, Virgin Hotel, to be open by 2017.
+Long term plans originally called for a boutique hotel and the District will finally host their first, Virgin Hotel.

 Great American cities all share similar characteristics.
 I'm talking about San Francisco, Boston, New York and even Los Angeles.
 They all have " pocket neighborhoods".
 Enclaves of interesting areas that you come across that make you feel like you discovered them yourself.
 Your own little secret!
 After exploring them to your content, you enjoy sharing your discovery with your friends.
 These pocket neighborhoods are never master planned by developers, but they rather evolve slowly, over time, until they become what feels just right.
 Like a fine wine, this process cannot be rushed.
 The more pocket neighborhoods a city has, the richer the experience becomes when learning about a new city, or even your own city.
 The design district is exactly one such destination.
 It was born in the early 1950's as a cheap area to build showrooms and warehouses in the low lands along the banks of the Trinity river.
 It has evolved over the last 65 years into one of the coolest urban enclaves in our city.
 Trammell Crow didn't do it.
 We didn't do it.
 It happens over generations, it happens on its very own.
 And now you can discover it… your own little secret.